 My little brother is working on a video game this year and we are collaborating on the illustrations for it.
 I do love to sketch but usually only prep drawings for future sculptures or ideas.
 Its been fun to push the rusty drawing skills out into the open again!
 Though drawing on paper is definitely preferable to me, I find learning new skills in any area is a great challenge as well.

 I pulled out my dusty, be-webbed Wacom tablet this month to see if it would do the trick.
 I have little skill at using the tablet but am learning fast.
-Its great to have so many talented graphic artists sharing their videos online.
-This has helped a lot.
-Below is the test sample I finished last night.
+Its great to have so many talented graphic artists sharing their videos online and this has helped a lot.
+Above is the test samples I finished last night.

 DOING IT ALL....